roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   Robert tilted the young woman from a crate and looked her over.
 This one wasn't for sale, as her master wanted her back, fully trained.
 The instructions for her training were clear.
 Her current state of rebellion had also been clear.
 She would cause him little trouble, as he was confident in his training methods.

   He released the cuffs and manacles, then dragged the crate from the cage.
 Back in the cage he clasped the device around her waist and crotch.
 A similar device was clasped around her head.
 Steel cables were attached to the belt and head piece.
 There was enough slack in the cables to push her into a corner of the cage, and roll her onto the bedding.
-Report_Story #2